 Chiliz, a Malta-based platform providing fan tokens in partnership with sports clubs, says it plans to spend $50 million on an expansion in the U.S.

-The company will be opening an office in New York and launch fan tokens for U.S. sports leagues, CEO Alexandre Dreyfus told Reuters Tuesday.
+The company will be opening an office in New York and will launch fan tokens for U.S. sports leagues, CEO Alexandre Dreyfus told Reuters Tuesday.

 “A huge focal point for us in our global growth plans is the U.S. That’s why we’re … investing $50 million into the country’s sports industry in order to launch Fan Tokens with leading franchises from the five major U.S. sports leagues,” he told Reuters.

-According to Dreyfus, the fan token market cap is currently worth $194 million and generated $30 million in revenue for clubs and partners in 2020.
+According to Dreyfus, the fan token market cap is currently worth $194 million and has generated $30 million in revenue for clubs and partners in 2020.